You are here

 All Nunavut-based non-profit organizations in good legal standing with Nunavut Legal Registries can apply for funding to start or maintain a licensed childcare facility.

-Regional offices administer applications and act is liaisons between non-profit organizations and the division of Early Childhood Education.
+Regional offices administer applications and act as liaisons between non-profit organizations and the division of Early Childhood Education.

-To be eligible, an organization must be registered as a non-profit, and be in good standing with Nunavut Legal Registries.
+To be eligible for funding, an organization must be registered as a non-profit, and be in good standing with Nunavut Legal Registries.

 Eligibility and Licensing

 Anyone can apply for a childcare facility license.

 Applications for funding to start up or run a childcare program will be accepted from all non-profit organizations in good standing with Nunavut Legal Registries, including organizations such as the local District Education Authorities, municipalities, and family day homes (which are considered non-profit but do not need proof of good standing).

 Nunavut Legal RegistriesDepartment of Justice

 Government of Nunavut

 P.O.
 Box 1000 Station 570